h0wter/todor-test/README.md

 3. Ability to change the status of a task and delete it.

+4. Ability to filter tasks by status, priority and by title.

 ## Run instructions:

 1. Make sure you have the LTS version of Node.js installed on your computer.